Sarthakg23/Entry-Management-Software/README.md

 # Entry-Management-Software
-The Software stores Visitor and Host Details in Mysql Database as well as sends the details to Host and Visitor through Email.
+The Software stores Visitor and Host Details in Mysql Database as well as sends the details to Host and Visitor through Email and SMS.

 Input